-- A. Dwelling units at a maximum density of one (1) unit per net acre with no clustering permitted and a minimum plot width of one hundred twenty-five (125) feet. - B. Home office (note: no employees or signage is permitted) and other accessory uses which are normally subordinate to a dwelling unit. - C. Open space and recreation uses designed to serve the residential area. - D. Community facilities designed to serve the Town's rural residential areas, subject to the permitted uses in the Community Facilities land use category and provisions in Objective 1.12, excluding Category (2) and Category (3) Special Residential Facilities.
+- A. Dwelling units at a maximum density of one (1) unit per net acre with no clustering permitted and a minimum plot width of one hundred twenty-five (125) feet. - B. Home Office (note: no employees or signage is permitted) and other accessory uses which are normally subordinate to a dwelling unit. - C. Open space and recreation uses designed to serve the residential area. - D. Community Facilities designed to serve the Town's Rural Residential Areas, excluding Category (2) and Category (3) Special Residential Facilities.
 Community facilities other than public schools shall not exceed five (5) acres in size.
 (BCPC Prov.
-Cert. #8B) - E. Public utilities limited to water and wastewater treatment plants, pumping stations, wireless telecommunications facilities, utility easements, electrical substations and transmission lines, and drainage facilities and structures, up to the five (5) acres in size.

-- F. Agricultural uses including but not limited to cultivation of crops, groves, thoroughbred and pleasure horse ranches, private game preserves, fish breeding areas, tree and plant nurseries, cattle ranches and similar activities. - G. Communication and telecommunication transmission lines and easements.
-Wireless telecommunication antennas and accessory equipment are permitted on Town- owned properties in public rights-of-way.
+Cert. #8B) - E. Public utilities limited to water and wastewater treatment plants, pumping stations, telecommunications facilities, utility easements, electrical substations and transmission lines and drainage facilities and structures up to the five (5) acres in size. - F. Agricultural uses including cultivation of crops, groves, thoroughbred and pleasure horse ranches, private game preserves, fish breeding areas, tree and plant nurseries, cattle ranches and similar activities. - G. Communication and telecommunication transmission lines and easements.